xchriscode/pihype_lite/README.md

 # Working with RESTFUL APIs
 Pihype has it ready for you.
-With a little confiuration you are good to start your server.
+With a little configuration you are good to serve restful requests.

 	Open: RestfulApi/restapi.php